Whether you were injured by a car accident,

 Recoverable Damages in a Spindale, N.C., Personal Injury Case

 You may be facing significant financial strain because of your injuries.
-If your case is successful, you could recover your:
+If your case is successful, you could recover compensation for your:

 - Medical expenses, such as corrective procedures or emergency care